 Universities & Colleges in Missouri

 In the year 2011, according to the IIE, there were ~15,000 international students in the state of Missouri with most of the students from countries namely, China, India, Saudi Arabia, South Korea and Taiwan.
-University of Missouri in Columbia, University of Missouri - Kansas City, Washington University in St. Louis are the top university that enrolls the maximum number of foreign students.
+The University of Missouri in Columbia, University of Missouri - Kansas City, Washington University in St. Louis are the top university that enrolls the maximum number of international students.

-The state universities are quite low in fees and for a non resident of Missouri it reaches to ~$10,500 but this is a state university figure.
+The state universities are quite low in fees and for a non-resident of Missouri it reaches to ~$10,500 but this is a state university figure.
 For an international student easier to enter is a private university and but the cost of such university is much higher.
 The cost ranges around $35,000.
 This includes the expense of nearly $8,000 for residential and boarding purposes.
-This cost is quite reasonable in the national level and is around 10-15% less than national average.
+This cost is quite reasonable at the national level and is around 10-15% less than national average.
 Some of the more reputed private universities charge higher than this figure by nearly 20% in some cases but then their standard both in international and domestic level is much respected.